-Whereas a glass bottle retains the same shape and won’t leak when crushed at the bottom of a supermarket bag under heavier items.
-They’re also more robust and sturdy to hold, of course, you do need to keep them upright.
+Whereas a glass bottle retains the same shape and won't leak when crushed at the bottom of a supermarket bag under heavier items.
+Glass products are also more robust and sturdy to hold, of course, you do need to keep them upright.

 We all know just how flexible plastic bottles are.
 While glass is undoubtedly strong and has the ability to safely store content, it is also fragile.
-Any kind of impact can cause the glass to break and this instantly means that it is useless.
-What’s more, it means that the contents will also go to waste.
+Any kind of impact can cause the glass to break, which instantly means that it is useless.
+What's more, it means that the contents will also go to waste.

 Glass is also susceptible to sharp changes in temperature.
 Therefore, a glass milk bottle left on a doorstep can shatter once it is met with warm temperatures.